AlexYoOS/Exploring-Near-Earth-Objects/README.md

 NASA's Center for Near-Earth Object Studies (CNEOS) also provides data about close approaches of NEOs to Earth.
 A close approach occurs when an NEO's orbit path brings it near Earth - although, "near" in astronomical terms can be quite far in human-scale units, such as kilometers.
 Instead of kilometers, astronomical distances within the solar system are often measured with the astronomical unit (au) - the mean distance between the Earth and the sun - although sometimes you'll see distances measured with the lunar distance (ld) - the mean distance between the Earth and the moon - or even plain old kilometers.

-From this dataset, you can answer questions such as "On which date(s) does Halley's Comet pass near to Earth?" or "How fast does Eros pass by Earth, on average?"
+From this dataset, we can answer questions such as "On which date(s) does Halley's Comet pass near to Earth?" or "How fast does Eros pass by Earth, on average?"

 The data is JSON-formatted, and we've downloaded it from NASA's public API.
 A description of the API, as well as details about the query parameters and the scheme of the returned data, can be found [here](https://ssd-api.jpl.nasa.gov/doc/cad.html).
 Concretely, we asked NASA for this data by querying the API at `https://ssd-api.jpl.nasa.gov/cad.api?date-min=1900-01-01&date-max=2100-01-01&dist-max=1`.
 In other words, our data set contains all currently known close approaches that have happened or will happen in the 20th and 21st centuries!
 Additionally, NASA provides the data is chronological order.